Wyvernix/sadbot/README.md

 Features:

   * Bot can manage a list of mods and active chatters.
   * Bot can Auto-Reconnect.
-If it feels like it.
+If it feels like it...
   * Has GUI.
   * Can do global bans (not really)
   * Giveaway commands
   * Chat filters
   * Basic response AI
   * Click to tweet
+  * Link previewing (for YouTube and Twitch)

 [Best SadBot Quotes](https://dl.dropboxusercontent.com/u/26842546/best%20sadbot%20quotes.txt "Best SadBot Quotes")

 **Libraries:**

 - PircBot
-- jsoup 1.7.3+
 - JMegaHal
 - gson 2.2.4+